NCSA Mosaic

-Mosaic was developed at the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana–Champaign beginning in late 1992.
-NCSA released it in 1993, and officially discontinued development and support on January 7, 1997.

-Starting in 1995, Mosaic lost market share to Netscape Navigator and only had a tiny fraction of users left by 1997, when the project was discontinued.
-Microsoft licensed Mosaic to create Internet Explorer in 1995.
+Mosaic was developed at the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana–Champaign beginning in late 1992, released in January 1993, with official development and support until January 1997.
+Mosaic lost market share to Netscape Navigator in late 1994, and had only a tiny fraction of users left by 1997, when the project was discontinued.
+Microsoft licensed one of the derivative commercial products, Spyglass Mosaic, to create Internet Explorer in 1995.